Paperback-iOS/website/contributing.md

 # Contributing

 > You want to contribute to the website?
 Welcome!
-> You will find here resources and advices that could help you.
+> Our website runs off of VuePress.
+Here you will find contribution resources and advice.

 If you have any questions, you can ask them in #website-dev channel in our Discord.